open-tribe/smart-chat-react/README.md

 | `popup`    | Boolean       |  False   | Optional    | A boolean - `true` - to configure a pop up style chatbox with a button fixed to the bottom right of the window to pop open the chat UI.
 False will render the component in whichever container you have implemented. |
 | `iconUrl`    | String       |    | Optional    | Set the icon for the chat window |

-### 3. Chat APIs
+### 3. Use chat APIs

-Here we support the APIs in both browser and node.js environment, for listing members and moderators of a chat.
-See the example below.
+Here we support the APIs in both browser and node.js environment, for listing members and moderators of a chat, getting posts, etc. See the example below.

+You can even build a chatbot based on the chat APIs.
+Will add a chatbot example later.

 Let me know if you'd like to add more interfaces such as add members or moderators, which now are only supported via the React components.